Jeep SUVs recalled to fix problem that can cause power loss

 Dealers will reprogram software to send power to the rear wheels if the teeth wear out, so the vehicles will keep moving.
 The software also will automatically turn on the parking brake if a driver shifts into park.

 But with the recall repairs, owners could still have faulty transmissions.
 Fiat Chrysler says the problem happens in 1% of Cherokees, and most are covered by five-year powertrain warranties.
+For 2014 and 2015 models, transmissions are covered for 100,000 miles.
+For 2016 and 2017 models it’s 60,000 miles.

 Owners will get recall notices around July 31.
 The company says drivers should always use their parking brakes.